berkinKagan/PlanRem/README.md

 #7.
 License
 The Plan Saver Desktop App is released under the MIT License.
 You are free to use, modify, and distribute the software in accordance with the terms of the license.

-Thank you for choosing the Plan Saver Desktop App!
-We hope this application helps you organize and manage your plans effectively.
-If you have any suggestions or feedback, please don't hesitate to reach out.